Air Conditioning Troubleshooting

 DIY Tips for Common A/C Problems

 Not all air conditioning system problems require professional service.
 Below we have compiled some common a/c issues and some simple solutions to try yourself.
-However, if you find you cannot fix the problem on your own or are unsure about what to do, always feel free to give us a call and Alpha Dog will lend a hand.
+However, if you find you cannot fix the problem on your own or are unsure about what to do, always feel free to give us a call and Dash Pro Services will lend a hand.

 The following are some of the most common a/c problems and our suggestions for DIY solutions.